danilnagy/discover_legacy/README.md

 ## 2. Dependencies

 - [Python 2.7](https://www.python.org/downloads/) - Discover is written entirely in Python 2.7.
-It does not rely on any external Python libraries, but Python 2.7 must be installed on your computer in order for it to run (version 2.7.13 was tested with this release).
+It does not rely on any external Python libraries, but Python 2.7 must be installed on your computer in order for it to run (versions through 2.7.13 have been tested with this release).
 At this time Python 3 is not supported.
-- McNeel's [Rhino 3d](https://www.rhino3d.com/download) design software with Rhino plugin.
+- McNeel's [Rhino 3d](https://www.rhino3d.com/download) design software with [Grasshopper](http://www.grasshopper3d.com/) plugin.
 - [GHPython](http://www.food4rhino.com/app/ghpython) - Grasshopper library that allows the Grasshopper file to communicate with *Discover* (version 0.5.1.0 tested with this release)
 - [Karamba](http://www.food4rhino.com/app/karamba) - (optional) structural FEA solver for Grasshopper used in some example files

 ### 2.1 - Installing Python

-You can check if your computer has Python by launching a Command Prompt window, typing in "python" (without quotes), and hitting enter to execute the commond.
+You can check if your computer has Python by launching a Command Prompt window, typing in "python" (without quotes), and hitting enter to execute the command.
 You can find the Command Prompt by going to the start menu and typing in "Command Prompt" or "cmd" in the search field.
-If you have Python installed you should see it launch the Python interpreter, display the version of Python, and end with a ">>>" line where you can start typing Python code:
+If you have Python installed you should see Python start, show its version, and display a line beginning with ">>>" where you can start typing Python code:

 ![python](docs/python01.png)

-If the version number starts with 2.7 (for example 2.7.10) you are good to go.
+If the version number starts with 2.7 (for example 2.7.10 above) you are good to go.
 If the version number starts with 3, or the terminal window says something like

 ```
 'python' is not recognized as an internal or external command, operable program or batch file.